Portal

 Selecting resources

-- Number of Cores: The total number of CPU cores to be allocated for your job.
+(e.g., standard CPU or GPU-enabled node). - Number of cores: total number of CPU cores for your job.

-Advanced Slurm Options
+Advanced Slurm options

-For example, to request 8 cores (tasks), 128GB memory, and 8 hour run time - the Sbatch options box should contain:
+For example, to request 8 cores (tasks), 128GB memory, and 8 hour run time, the Sbatch options box should contain:

 --ntasks=8